Healthy Thanksgiving Hacks

 More white meat, less dark meat - Dark meat and the turkey skin have more calories and saturated fat than white meat does.
 And of course this is a moot point if all your turkey meat is swimming in gravy.
 In theory we would suggest go easy on the skin and light on the gravy... but, we're not monsters.

 Make or request at least one semi-healthy vegetable dish – It’s always good to have a side to fill up on that isn’t covered in a cream sauce or soaked in butter.
 Plus, this could serve as inspiration for you to directly contribute to the meal.
 After-all, Thanksgiving is a team sport.
 Maybe this is your year to showcase those side dish skills.
 Steamed carrots, green beans, or baked brussel sprouts are a few of our favorite picks.
 Get creative with your seasoning options and prep to impress.

 Sign Up for a 5K Turkey Trot - Offset the massive amount of calories that you’ll be taking in later in the day with a Thanksgiving day trot in the morning.
 There are hundreds if not thousands of these 5K’s across country.
-Find the closest one to you here.
+To make it easy, use this Turkey Trot resource to find the closest one to you.

 Consider also doing some post meal meandering.
 Before throwing yourself into the closest Lazy-Boy recliner, burn off a bit of that excess gravy (and stuffing) with a slow walk around the block with some of your fellow Thanksgiving savages.

 More Than A Meal

 With all these tips in mind, the most important tip of all is to BE THANKFUL.
 Enjoy the time you’ll be spending with your friends and family this holiday season.
 Express your gratitude, smile often, and laugh loud.

 Happy Thanksgiving everyone!